Igor Mišan: Club career

 On 17 August 2019 it was confirmed, that Mišan had joined Victoria Wanderers.
 He moved to Senglea Athletic in August 2020.

 International career

-Igor Mišan good exhibitions made him receive a call on behalf of coach Branimir Tutić to play for the Republika Srpska national under-23 football team against Udinese played on March 12, 2014, and he played as starter the entire match.
+Mišan good exhibitions made him receive a call on behalf of coach Branimir Tutić to play for the Republika Srpska national under-23 football team against Udinese played on March 12, 2014, and he played as starter the entire match.